Maggie1001/forum-react-redux/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Contributing

+Please make a pull request from a seperate branch and keep clear commit messages.
+Any new feature or clean up is welcome!